hfboyce/tableau_course/activities/activity2.md

 - Which penguin species tend to have the greatest flipper length?
 6\.
 Create a line graph that shows the number of egg clutches over the research period.
 - Does the field appear to have a cyclical component?
 If so, how long is 1 cycle approximately?
+7\.
+Give all the plots that you made in this exercise appropriate titles and axis names.
+Change the colours to something you'd prefer.